SaaS SEOWhite right-pointing chevron arrow symbol on a transparent background.

 Key Takeaways

 • Getting visitors to your website is great.
-But if your prospects land on your site but leave without taking action, you're missing out on potential customers.
-Conversion Rate Optimization (CRO) focuses on turning these visitors into leads/customers/users, whether they sign up for a trial, request a demo, or join your email list.
+But if your prospects land on your site and leave without taking action, you're missing out on potential customers.
+Conversion Rate Optimization (CRO) is the work of turning those visitors into trials, demos, and signups - not just traffic on a dashboard.

-Even small tweaks, like refining your website’s design, improving calls to action, and making the user experience seamless, can get more from the traffic you already have.
+Even small tweaks - refining your website's design, sharpening calls to action, and removing friction from the user experience - can pull more revenue from the traffic you already have, without paying for a single new click.

 What is CRO in SaaS?